-- 8. CPCs shall endeavor to recover any missing catch data for years up to 2012, including reliable Task I and Task II data.
-CPCs will make available the above data to the SCRS as soon as possible, and not later than one month before the SCRS meeting.
-From 2013 onwards, CPCs will ensure accurate and timely data submission. - 9.
+- 10. CPCs shall endeavor to recover any missing catch data for years up to 2015, including reliable Task I and Task II data.
+CPCs will make available the above data to the SCRS as soon as possible, and not later than one week before the 2017 Swordfish data preparatory meeting.
+From 2017 onwards, CPCs will ensure accurate and timely data submission to SCRS. - 11.
 All CPCs catching swordfish in the South Atlantic shall endeavor to provide annually the best available data to the SCRS, including catch, catch at size, location and month of capture on the smallest scale possible, as determined by the SCRS.
 The data submitted shall be for broadest range of age classes possible, consistent with minimum size restrictions, and by sex when possible.
 The data shall also include discards (both dead and alive) and effort statistics, even when no analytical stock assessment is scheduled.
-The SCRS shall review these data annually.
+The SCRS shall review these data annually. - 12.
+When assessing stock status and providing management recommendations to the Commission in 2017, the SCRS shall consider the interim limit reference (LRP) of $0.4B{MSY}$ or any more robust LRP established through further analysis.